 Dr. Walker consults with organizations around the globe on their talent and organizational development needs, providing them with new insights and solutions.
+She also coaches groups and individuals in leadership and career development.

 Her professional expertise is drawn from many years of experience spearheading leadership development within several Fortune 500 companies across cultures and industries.
 She has worked in adult learning and performance since 1995, designing and facilitating development in leadership, communication, inclusive diversity practices, performance management, employee engagement and human resources management.
 She has orchestrated executive leadership development since 2002, delivering programs and coaching for senior leaders and executive teams.
 Jennie has personally served in manager and executive-level roles at Marriott International, University of Colorado Boulder, Thunderbird School of Global Management and Arizona State University.